-Where You Can Take Your ESA for Exercise, Especially Before a Flight
+Where You Can Take Your PSD for Exercise, Especially Before a Flight

 Denver International Airport Dogpark

-One of the best things about Denver International Airport (DIA), is that it has its very own state of the art dog park and hotel.
+One of the best things about Denver International Airport (DIA) is its very own state-of-the-art dog park and hotel.
 Most airports are obligated by law to provide areas where pets can “do their business.”
 The DIA goes above and beyond by offering an on-airport pet resort hotel.